Everything You Need to Know About Distress Signals

 - Manually propelled boats like canoes, kayaks, rowboats and such.

 Signal Flares: This can include red stars or parachute stars.
 It is always a good idea to have a flare gun or similar device as part of your emergency kit on a vessel.
 Always make sure your flares are still usable.
 Flares come with a date by which they should be used so you’ll know if they’re still good.
 Typically this is 42 months after the date of manufacture.
-Red flares can be used day or night they
+Red flares can be used day or night.
+Caution must always be used with flares.
+These can be with an extreme heat that can cause fires and serious injury.
+Always make sure you check the directions on proper usage for the type of flare you have.

 Dye Markers: Dye markers are packets that can be thrown into the water when you think another vessel or a plane may be approaching.
 The marker produces a very bright, noticeable color that will remain on the surface of the water for some time.